NomicFoundation/hardhat/packages/hardhat-verify/README.md

 ## Usage

-You need to add the following Etherscan config to your `hardhat.config.js` file:
+You need to add the following Etherscan and Sourcify configs to your `hardhat.config.js` file:

 ```js
 module.exports = {